fxn/tkn/README.md

 * Toggle status: "s".

+* Edit deck with $VISUAL or $EDITOR or vim.
+If editor supports, jump to current slide location: "v"

 * Quit: "q".

 Searching accepts a regular expression.
 A nice trick to enable a modifier in a particular search is to use the